NishchayAnand/software-engineering/Java/Java Core/Multithreading/Notes.md

 The thread won't wake up at the designated time and become the currently-running thread.
 When a thread wakes up, the thread is once again at the mercy of the thread scheduler.

 ## Threads can lead to Concurrency Issues

+With multithreading, multiple threads of a program can be executing different sections of the program code.
+However, caution should be exercised when threads of the same program attempt to execute the same portion of code.

 Concurrency issues lead to race condition.
 Race conditions lead to data corruption.